Who We Are

-ALCAP is an interdenominational ministry that, working together with the churches of Alabama, serves as “Alabama’s moral compass.”
+ALCAP is an interdenominational ministry that, working together with the churches of Alabama, serves as “Alabama’s moral advocates.”
 We are a resource for churches, organizations and interested individuals who desire to make Alabama a safer state for every citizen.
 An ethical, moral and responsible lifestyle based on biblical standards is an attainable goal that will benefit the entire state.

 In June 1937 a group of concerned leaders from among Baptists, Methodists and Presbyterians came together to discuss and organize an interdenominational temperance program.
 The group met at the First United Methodist Church in Birmingham and organized the Alabama Temperance Alliance (ATA) with Rev. Earl Hotalen, a Methodist minister, as the first Executive Director.
 Hotalen served from 1937 to 1946 followed by James Swedenburg (1946-1967); Elmer Nielson (1967-1970); John L. Smith (1970-1978); D. L. Dan Ireland (1978-2008); and since June 1, 2008, the Executive Director has been Joe Godfrey.